Classification of Incidents, and Incident Reporting

 5. Identify staff that would play an essential role in an incident investigation or recall.

-6. Institute a recall, follow it through, analyze the effectiveness of execution and recommend any changes.
-This includes timely reporting and communication to Unilever, all relevant authorities.
+6. Institute a recall, follow it through, analyze the effectiveness of execution, and recommend any changes.
+This includes timely reporting and communication to the Head Office and all relevant authorities.

 7. Appropriately document all aspects of the incident.